mzakharo/birdnetapp/README.md

 # birdnetapp
-BirdNET App for raspberry Pi 3/4+ that saves bird sightings to Influx2, alerts over Telegram
+BirdNET App for raspberry Pi 3/4+ that saves bird detections to Influx Database, alerts for new birds over Telegram.

 ## Assumptions
  - User has access to an InfluxDB2 instance (you can get a free one at [influxdata.com](https://cloud2.influxdata.com/signup))